romcal/romcal/README.md

  * More queries
  * National calendars (this is a big one!)

-*If you have any suggestions for improvement?
-Feel free to contribute to this exciting project!*
+*If you have any suggestions for improvement, feel free to contribute to this exciting project!*

 ## License
 romcal is freely distributable under the terms of the [MIT license](LICENSE).